-The Researcher in Charge is Maria Tiikkaja.
-The research group consists of Vuokko Puro, Specialist; Mikko Nykänen, Researcher; Henriikka Kannisto, Research Engineer; Eero Lantto, Researcher; Anna-Maria Teperi, Senior Researcher; Tuula Räsänen, Senior Specialist; Tarja Heikkilä, Senior Specialist; Tommi Alanko, Director; Kristian Lukander, Research Engineer; Jose Uusitalo, Specialist; Frans Simpura, Specialist; and Pasi Polvi, Technician.
+The Researcher in Charge was Maria Tiikkaja, Specialist Research Scientist.
+The research group consisted of Vuokko Puro, Specialist; Mikko Nykänen, Researcher; Henriikka Kannisto, Research Engineer; Eero Lantto, Researcher; Anna-Maria Teperi, Chief Researcher; Tuula Räsänen, Senior Specialist; Tarja Heikkilä, Senior Specialist; Tommi Alanko, Director; Kristian Lukander, Senior Specialist; Jose Uusitalo, Specialist; Frans Simpura, Senior Specialist; and Pasi Polvi, Technician.

-The research project will run from January 2018 until May 2020.
+The research project was conducted from January 2018 until May 2020.

 The research project is funded by the Finnish Work Environment Fund, FIOH and the participating enterprises.